 - Sponge on Amazon: http://amzn.to/2A72VBe

-A cheap and common cleaner is “heat resistant sponge” that is designed for soldering (make it slightly wet with water before using).
-There is also “brass coil tip cleaner” which lasts longer than sponge.
+A cheap and common tip cleaner is “heat resistant sponge” that is designed specifically for soldering (wet with water before use).
+There is also “brass coil tip cleaner” which is more durable.
+Resist the urge to use a normal kitchen scourers – they are made of aluminium and will scratch and damage your tip.

 Alcohol and Cotton Swabs